3 October 2010

 After the discovery of widespread torture and physical abuse by the US army at the Abu Ghraib prison in Iraq, the people ultimately responsible — the Pentagon and US government — eventually accepted accountability and the individuals responsible were jailed.
 However no-one at Lloyds Banking Group or HBOS has accepted responsibility for anything that occurred at BoS Corporate’s Beauclerc House branch in Reading and its London offices in Bishopsgate.

-In addition to these statements from the bank, we’ve had a public refusal to confirm or deny whether an investigation is underway from the FSA, a refusal to investigate from the Treasury Select Committee, a total lack of interest from Lloyds’ 43% owner UK Financial Investments and bizarre diversionary tactics from HM Treasury, the ultimate owners of the government’s stake.
-The police did not become involved in June 2010.
+In addition we’ve had a public refusal to confirm or deny whether an investigation is underway from the FSA, a refusal to investigate from the Treasury Select Committee, a total lack of interest from Lloyds’ 43% owner UK Financial Investments and bizarre diversionary tactics from HM Treasury, the ultimate owners of the government’s stake.
+The Thames Valley Police investigation did not start until June 2010.

 To add insult to injury, Lloyds Banking Group, which completed its takeover of HBOS in January 2009, has continued to victimise scores of customers who were financially crippled by the alleged fraud.
-The bank, led by chief executive Eric Daniels and executive director wholesale G Truett Tate, has continued to seek to repossess their homes or to hold them to (presumably invalid) personal guarantees.
-This is despite the fact that the victims’ inability to honour these commitments tends to be a direct result of HBOS and Quayside’s earlier interventions.
+The bank, led by chief executive Eric Daniels and executive director wholesale G Truett Tate, has continued to seek to repossess their homes or to hold them to personal guarantees.
+This is despite the fact that the victims’ inability to honour their commitments is a direct result of HBOS and Quayside’s earlier interventions.

-In the case of one couple, Paul and Nikki Turner of Cambridge-based music publishers Zenith, the bank has tried to evict them from their home and place of business, unsuccessfully, in at least 21 separate court hearings.
-Astonishingly a senior partner in the law firm Denton Wilde Sapte, Rory McAlpine, has seen fit to show up at many of these hearings.
+In the case of one couple, Paul and Nikki Turner of Cambridge-based music publishers Zenith, the bank has tried to evict them from their home and place of business, unsuccessfully, in 22 separate court hearings.
+Astonishingly, a senior partner in the law firm Denton Wilde Sapte, Rory McAlpine, saw fit to show up at many of these hearings.
 This was despite the fact that the £800 an hour plus solicitor was representing HBOS PLC, a corporate entity that had no direct involvement in the matter, and the Turner’s were being sued by law firm Wragge & Co on behalf of HBOS’s mortgage subsidiary Birmingham Midshires.
-In recent days, the bank has scrapped attempts to throw the Turners out their home having apparently decided that since it would be inappropriate for one victim to continue to victimize another.
+In recent days, the bank has scrapped attempts to throw the Turners out their home having apparently decided that since it would be inappropriate for one “victim” to continue to victimize another.

-Note 3: Even though BBC Radio 4’s ‘File on 4’ did investigate aspects of the scandal in May 2009, the mainstream media in the UK has for the most part shied away from covering it.
-A number of national newspapers in the UK have come close to lifting exposing affair — but most except the Sunday Herald have chickened out at the last minute.
+Note 5: Even though BBC Radio 4’s ‘File on 4’ did investigate aspects of the scandal in May 2009, the mainstream media in the UK has for the most part shied away from covering it.
+A number of national newspapers in the UK have come close to exposing affair — but most, except the Glasgow-based Sunday Herald have got cold feet at the last minute.

-Note 4: Bizarrely, some quite prominent business people saw fit to partake in aspects of the scam.
-For example, according to Companies House records, Robin Southwell, CEO of defense and aeronautics group EADS was, from November 2002 until it went bust in September 2007, a director of Corporate Jet Services, which owed BoS Corporate a reported £113m at the time of its collapse in September 2007.
+Note 6: Bizarrely, some prominent business people appear to be close allies of David Mills.
+According to Companies House, Robin Southwell, CEO of defense and aeronautics group EADS was, from November 2002 until it went bust in September 2007, a director of Corporate Jet Services, which owed BoS Corporate a reported £113m at the time of its collapse in September 2007.
 Southwell and his fellow CJS directors were directors of Quest Aviation Services, a specially-created “phoenix” vehicle which was permitted by administrators David Chubb and Michael Jervis of PwC to acquire most of CJS’s assets for an initial £7 in September 2007 — even though they were the very managers who had driven CJS into the ground.
-Southwell was a director of Quayside Corporate Services from February 2008, after Mills bought it out of boutique investment bank Parkmead, and has been chairman of Mills’s Core Enterprise Management since October 2008.
+Southwell was a director of self-styled ‘turnaround consultancy’ Quayside Corporate Services from February 2008, after Mills bought it out of boutique investment bank Parkmead, and has been chairman of Mills’s Core Enterprise Management vehicle since October 2008.
 Joining Mills and Southwell on the Core Enterprise Management board is Bob Golden, CEO of Close Brothers Retail Division (he joined the Core board on 28 October 2008).
 Golden is also company secretary of the serially-phoenixed Concord Filing Products.
 Golden is believed to have been a friend of David Mills’s wife Alison, who he worked alongside at Close Brothers Retail for up to seven years.

 - To listen to a BBC Radio 4 ‘File on 4’ documentary broadcast on 26th May 2009 which covers aspects of the scandal, click here